 What To Expect At Couples Therapy Retreats

-On the way to their pre-marriage counseling appointment, a newly engaged couple wondered if they had anything to learn at couples therapy retreats in this early stage of their relationship.
+On the way to their pre-marriage counseling appointment, a newly engaged couple wondered if they had anything to learn at a couples therapy retreat in this early stage of their relationship.
 Walking hand-in-hand, they took their seats before the counselor, eagerly waiting to learn how to build a strong and lasting marriage.

 During the session, the counselor focused on the importance of building a good marriage from the start.
 The couple was stunned to learn that about half of all marriages fail within the first 7-8 years of marriage.
 They were only slightly impressed by the fact that recent trends in divorce are dropping slightly.